Fitbank-Pagamentos-Eletronicos/osc-sdk-nodejs/README.md

 ### ☕ How to use

-- `DocumentAnalysis` - Endpoint: `v2/process/document/${id}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `signUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
-After that, you've the `signUpId` from `signUpMatchRequest`.
-Instantiate the `document` object and pass it as a parameter to the `DocumentAnalysis` with the `signUpId` and `Auth` too.
+- `DocumentAnalysis` - Endpoint: `/v2/process/document/${id}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `SignUpMatchRequest` and you've to instance the `SignUpMatch` object too and pass it as a parameter to `SignUpMatchRequest`.
+After that, you've the `signUpId` from `SignUpMatchRequest`, this id is the parameter of the request.
+Instantiate the `Document` object and pass it as a parameter to the `DocumentAnalysis` with the `SignUpId` and `Auth` too.
 You can check an example on `src/tests/requests/DocumentAnalysis.ts`

+- `GetContracts` - Endpoint `GET`: `/v2.1/contract/${customerServiceNumber}`: First of all you've to instance the `Auth` object and pass it as a parameter to the `GetContracts`, the first parameter is the `customerServiceNumber`.
+This number you get from the callback of `ProposalsRequest`.

+- `oAuth` - Endpoint: `/auth`: You've to instance the `Auth` object and pass it as a parameter to the `OAuth`.